Why do people blog, anyway?

 This is great for search engines, too, and you’ll begin to have “your people” find you because they are searching for the things you write about.

-Blogging to Make Money
+8. People Write Blogs to Make Money

 One popular myth is that you can’t make money blogging.